Click on picture to enlarge.

 Basically, it's a fire engine without a roof, a Seagraves machine built in the 1950s.
 It's back in the district after 30 years in the northern Idaho town of Juliaetta, population 609, to which the Menlo Park district sold it in the late 1970s, Chief Harold Schapelhouman said in an e-mail.

 The fire engine played a part in just 38 emergency calls in 2009, climbing steep mountain roads and operating in sub-zero temperatures, the chief said.
-The engine is now at Station 77 on Chilco Avenue in eastern Menlo Park thanks to a gift from former fire district board member Peter Carpenter and his wife Jane.
+The engine is now at Station 77 on Chilco Avenue in eastern Menlo Park thanks to a gift from former fire district board member Peter Carpenter and his wife Jane, the chief said.